proprietary/ses-incoming-mail-forwarder/README.md

 ## 3. Add a trigger for the Lambda

 Set the trigger to Put events on the S3 bucket that SES puts incoming emails in.

+# TODO

+- [ ] automation with CloudFormation and/or Terraform